satanin/shell_script_workshop/shell.md

 "#!/bin/bash or #!/bin/sh or #!/bin/dash" or ...
 ====

-The \! after the # tells the parser that this is not a comment this `!#` it's called she-bang, short name for #(sharp) \!(bang).
-The following path indicates which shell is going to be used to execute the script, ideally the first two bytes.
+The \! after the # tells the parser that this is not a comment this `!#` it's called she-bang,short name for #(sharp) \!(bang).
+The following path indicates which shell is going to be used to execute the script.
-_*this should be in the first line of the script*_
-[or it can be problematic](https://github.com/koalaman/shellcheck/wiki/SC1128), after the first line the \!# becomes a regular comment and the script output may not be the one you're expecting.
+_*this should be in the first line of the script*_ ideally the first two bytes [or it can be problematic](https://github.com/koalaman/shellcheck/wiki/SC1128), after the first line the \!# becomes a regular comment and the script output may not be the rone you're expecting.

 The reason that so many scripts begin with
 `/bin/bash` or `/bin/sh` is because this are the